 Slavery and human trafficking statement

-Introduction from the Sustainability & Innovation Director
+Introduction from the Head of Innovation and Sustainability

 Slavery and human trafficking remains a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 Staff are expected to report concerns and management are expected to act upon them.
 We are not aware of any instances of modern slavery in our supply chain.

 Scottish Leather Group Limited, and its subsidiary operating company Scottish Leather Group Operations Limited is a manufacturer of sustainable, luxury leather, and includes the brands Muirhead & Bridge of Weir.
 The group has its head office and manufacturing operations in the UK.
 The group has an annual turnover in excess of £100M.